Neverland Ranch: Residence of Michael Jackson

-Jackson purchased the estate from Bone in March 1988 for an unknown amount.
-Some sources indicate $19.5 million while others suggest it was closer to $30 million.
+Prior to taking up residence at the ranch, Jackson lived with his family at Hayvenhurst.
+He purchased the estate from Bone in March 1988 for an unknown amount; some sources indicate $19.5 million while others suggest it was closer to $30 million.
 The property was initially purchased by a trust with Jackson's lawyer, John Branca, and his accountant, Marshall Gelfand, as trustees, for reasons of privacy.
 The arrangement was later rescinded by Jackson in April 1988 and he became the ultimate owner of the property.
-It was Jackson's home as well as his private amusement park, with numerous artistic garden statues and a petting zoo.
+It was Jackson's home as well as his private amusement park, with numerous artistic garden statues, amusement rides, and a petting zoo.